Rimsha-Bashir/The-MiddleEast-Wire/README.md

 ### Overview 🔭

 The MiddleEast Wire is a curated collection of the latest news articles from around the world, with a strong focus on the Middle Eastern coverage.
-It extracts content from leading sources like <i>The Middle East Eye</i> and <i>Al Jazeera</i>, presenting them in a clean, searchable interface.
+It extracts content from leading sources like <i>Middle East Eye</i> and <i>Al Jazeera</i>, presenting them in a clean, searchable interface.

 ### Features 🧬